sudomatt/sudomatt.github.io/_posts/2019-08-16-BLE for People not Paid to Care.md

 Descriptors:  Low level, text description for characteristics regarding content and interaction

-<a href="https://mattguenette.com/bluetooth/2019/09/02/BLE-Security.html">Security is covered on a later post</a>
+<a href="https://mattguenette.com/bluetooth/2019/09/02/BLE-Security.html"> Security is covered on a later post </a>